The length of a minimal synchronizing word and the \v{C}erny conjecture

-The triple $(\alpha,\mu, \beta) $ is called a linear representation of $S$ and the integer $n$ is called its dimension.

 We consider an $n$-state automaton $A$.
-Let $P$ denote the subset of states of the automaton with the characteristic column vector $P^t$ of $P$ having units in coordinates corresponding to the states of $P$ and zeros everywhere else.
-Let $C$ be a row of units.
+Let $P$ denote the subset of states of the automaton with the characteristic column vector $P^t$ of $P$ of length $n$ having units in coordinates corresponding to the states of $P$ and zeros everywhere else.
+Let $C$ be a row of units of length $n$.
 Following \cite{Be}, we denote by $S$ the {\it rational series} depending on the set $P$ defined by: